microsoft/fluentui-react-native/packages/experimental/Divider/SPEC.md

 The `Divider` component represents a visual separator on a given page.
 On desktop platforms, a `Divider` can be horizontal or vertical, and it can contain content, text or an icon, for aesthetic purposes.

+Note:

+For mobile platforms, only horizontal `Divider` is supported.

+Content, text or an icon are also not supported on mobile platforms.

 ## Sample Code

 ### Basic Divider